simonedelpopolo/koorie/README.md

     **_plus koorie will accept socket connection_** required to change on the fly the hot wired like shown below.
   - **_koorie-shell set --hot=false --socket-path=/tmp/koorie.sock_**
     will switch off the hot wired and editing routes will require to restart the server to see the changes.
+- [ ] `koorie-help flag --address` third executable interface for the help system.
 - [ ] EXAMPLES.md
 - [ ] `koorie-shell ssl --certbot` request to Lets Encrypt for a certificate, installing it and auto updating it.
 - [ ] `koorie-shell route` command, relative flags `--add[-a]`, `--delete[-d]` &